strimzi/strimzi.github.io/_posts/2019-10-23-kafka-authentication-using-oauth-2.0.md

           --producer-property 'sasl.jaas.config=org.apache.kafka.common.security.oauthbearer.OAuthBearerLoginModule required;' \
           --producer-property 'sasl.login.callback.handler.class=io.strimzi.kafka.oauth.client.JaasClientOauthLoginCallbackHandler'

-If you get a warning about credentials expiring really soon you probably forgot to configure a longer access token lifespan, as instructed in 'Setting up Keycloak' section.
+If you get a warning about credentials expiring really soon, you probably forgot to configure a longer access token lifespan, as instructed in [Setting up Keycloak](#setting-up-keycloak) section.

 One question we haven't answered yet is if authentication is in fact mandatory or if can we connect by using only TLS - without the client actually authenticating.